insightapac/SPMeta2.NintexExt/README.md

 # revisions history

+## 0.0.3
+We have added a first version of Nintex for Office 365 forms.
+For now the content type is not supported yet and the form will be published to the default content type as the API documentation and the samples that Nintex provide are rather blurry.
+Also keep in mind that you might encounter stragne errors - in our case we could not test the assigned use as apparently some licenses do not allow that.

 ## 0.0.2
 Fixed the csom references for the on-premise package (now we refer to 15.0.0.0 to be compatible with old SDKs) Note that the rerference to the CSOM package has been removed on purpose so you can use any sharepoint csom package as long as microsoft.sharepoint.client is at least 15.0.0.0